pradooguilherme/pradooguilherme/README.md

-- 👋 Hi, I’m @pradooguilherme
-- 👀 I’m interested in C/C++
+- 👋 Hi, I’m @pradooguilherme, or Guilherme Prado.
+I am a brazilian person, ima currently living in Rio Claro - São Paulo!

 - 🌱 I’m currently studying Science Computing for UNESP

+- 👀 I’m working with C/C++ in College, but also wanna learn another programming language

 - 💞️ I’m looking to learning/sharing content about coding